ebp-group/walkalytics-clients/Readme.md

 [PIL fork `pillow`][pillow].
 You can
 [get unofficial Windows binaries here][pillow-binaries].

-## ArcGIS Javascript API

-This example shows the walking isochrone on a webmap with [ArcGIS Javascript API][AGJS].
-Setting up and test works as with the OpenLayers example.

-Todo: Compare with [Esri's routing based Drive Time Analysis][AGOLDriveTime] and mode walking.

 ## OpenLayers

 This example shows the walking isochrone on an [OpenLayers][] webmap.
 To